pipe2705/DOM-Events/README.md

 ### 2. submit
 - **Challenge**: Can you stop the forms from submitting?
+    + Ask the question to google how do I stop a form from submitting
+    + You will have to use the ```e``` object that is passed to your handler
     + Why does one button reload the same page and the other redirect?
     + What is the "?" doing in the URL?
 Try removing it.

 - Bonus: Instead of redirecting to youtube, let's embed the video in our page instead!
     +  When the user clicks "submit", dynamically insert the embed code into the page (on youtube, click "share" under the video, then click "embed" and copy the html).
 HINT: The embed code belongs in your javascript, not your html!